droeatumn/kpi/README.md

 <h2>Running</h2>
 <b>Input</b> <br>
 There are two input options.<br>
-1. An ID along with a folder of fasta or fastq files, optionally gzipped. (--raw)<br>
+1. An ID along with a folder of fasta or fastq files, optionally gzipped. (--raw and --id)<br>
-2. A two-column text file, where the first column is an ID, and the second column is a fully-qualified local path to a fasta or fastq file.
-Each ID may have multiple rows. (--map)<br>
+2. A two-column text file, where the first column is an ID, and the second column is a path to a fasta or fastq file (--map).
+The paths to the files should be relative to the map file and also under the map file in the directory structure.
+Each ID may have multiple rows.<br>
 <br>
 Option 1 is more efficient with respect to disk space. <br>
 <br>